 Golfing is big business.

-Forbes.com estimates golf related anything is an 84 Billion Dollar industry.
-So there is no shortage of golfing enthusiast or buyers of anything golf collectibles.
-And that means, if you are an avid golfer, you most likely collect anything golf related for your decorating your rec. room or man cave.
+Forbes.com estimates golf-related anything is an 84 Billion Dollar industry.
+So there is no shortage of golfing enthusiasts or buyers of anything golf collectibles.
+And that means, if you are an avid golfer, you most likely collect anything golf-related for your decorating your rec. room or man cave.
 Or maybe a little filler for empty office space.

 This brings us to

 Tip #!
 Heads on the older “drivers” clubs were much bigger and longer and would be easy to spot at a garage sale or antique mall.

 Having said this again, that’s another one of those overlooked hobby or collectibles that go cheap at auctions, garage sales, and the like.
 Now I dread finding a set of newer style golf clubs at a storage auction I just bought.
 I can’t get rid of them and we all know how expensive they are to buy new.

 Golfers aren’t picky, “are they”?